yormy/chaski-laravel/_docs/00___TODO.md

 # MAIL CONTENT
 # # Mail Content template:
-- top summary
+- top summary / email preview
-- footer copyright statement
 - footer unsubscribe links. - nicest would be below grey, but that is not controlled by template but by ????? $title
 - delayed notification (als pri qr)
 - mail preview